STiago/Labyrinth/README.md

 ## Labyrinth

-This is a simple program which solve each maze.
+This is a simple program which solves each maze.